habanoz/tech-feed/_posts/2024-02-26-java-virtual-threads-benchmark-comparison.md

 Asynchronous programming has been the answer to scalability issues.
 Tasks typically wait in a queue and are processed by a pool of threads.
 The task initiator receives a future object and doesn’t wait for the task to complete, thus avoiding blocking.
 The future object is used to decide the next steps based on the task’s result.
 This approach eventually evolved into reactive programming, which I perceive as asynchronous programming with an added rate limiting feature (since task queues have size limits and cannot expand indefinitely).

 While asynchronous programming offers benefits, it doesn’t come without its drawbacks.
-Asyncronous code is unfortunately much harder to read, understand and debug.
+Asynchronous code is unfortunately much harder to read, understand and debug.

 Virtual threads offer the prospect of scalability while maintaining the ease of readability and debugging.